 Penrose did speak for the many UK physicists who find the cult of Stephen Hawking is embarrassing.
-Our physics so firmly based on explaining reality has been sidelined by esoteric ‘theories’ far removed from observation and experiment.
+Our physics which is so firmly based on explaining reality, has been sidelined by esoteric ‘theories’ far removed from observation and experiment.

-The information paradox has been followed by the firewall paradox.
+The information paradox was followed by the firewall paradox.
 Hawking in 2014 proposed allowing light to penetrate the event horizon via quantum fluctuation, effectively destroying ‘no escape’ black holes .
 But he wouldn’t take the logical step of abandoning black holes for ‘horizonless’ high-gravity objects.
-Both he and Penrose have invested too much in the concept of a ‘trapped surface’ being essential in solutions to the Einstein field equation; this despite the demonstration of solution classes without this paradox-generating concept
+Both he and Penrose have invested too much in the concept of a ‘trapped surface’ being essential in solutions to the Einstein field equation; this despite the demonstration of solution classes without this paradox-generating concept.

 Flirting with ‘god’

 Hawking has taken up space-travel for recent filming for TV, though showing no specialist knowledge of the physical or biological issues.
 The grand phrase about our “ultimate destiny” lying beyond Earth betrays a religious inclination.
 His best-selling A Brief History of Time concludes with a similar salvo: “the ultimate triumph of human reason — we should know the mind of God”.
 Philosopher Antony Flew tore into this, while pointing out Hawking admitted considering omitting it, but “had I done so, the sales might have been halved”.
 Compare it with “God does not play dice” which reflected Einstein’s realist stance and opposition to a capricious God/Nature.